hartlaubs/Damurka.ShortId/README.md

 ## Getting Started

-To make use of the `shortid`, add it to your project via the Nuget package manager UI or console via this command:
+To make use of the `ShortId`, add it to your project via the Nuget package manager UI or console via this command:

 #### Package Manager